-The Federal Trade Commission is working to permanently shut down Simple Health Plans LLC, which it asserts is a ‘sham’ health insurance provider whose owner, Steven Dofrman, has diverted millions of dollars for his own personal use.
+The Federal Trade Commission is working to permanently shut down Simple Health Plans LLC, which it asserts is a ‘sham’ health insurance provider whose owner, Steven Dorfman, has diverted millions of dollars for his own personal use.

 According to the FTC, Simple Health Plans was marketing itself to consumers as a provider of comprehensive insurance policies that were compliant with the Affordable Care Act.

 In reality, Simple Health customers found themselves deep in debt after receiving medical care they thought was covered with no deductibles.
 In essence, customers of Simple Health were left completely uninsured “and subjected to nearly unlimited financial exposure”.

 At the same time that his alleged victim were reeling from the realization that they were liable for, in some cases, tens of thousands in medical expenses, Dorfman was spending lavishly, including: